The Best Kolkata Itinerary for 3 days – A mini travel guide

 College Street

 If you are a book-lover then skip BBD Bag and head straight to College Street in the morning.
-This is the largest area dedicated to book stores where you can find everything from college text books to the rarest books in the planet.
-Also known as “boi-para” meaning book-mart, it is the largest second-hand book market in the world.
-This is a center of eminence frequented by students, academicians, researchers and bibliophiles.
+This is the largest area dedicated to bookstores where you can find everything from college textbooks to the rarest books on the planet.

 Another attraction of College Street is the Coffee House.
 It is just an old unit of the Indian Coffee House chain of restaurants but has a nostalgic value.
-Some of the greatest intellectuals of 20th century including Subhash Chandra Bose, Rabindranath Tagore, Amartya Sen, Satyajit Ray frequented the coffee house to discuss their ideas over a cup of coffee.
-It’s just this romanticism, otherwise neither the ambiance nor the coffee here is great now.
+Some of the greatest intellectuals of the 20th century including Subhash Chandra Bose, Rabindranath Tagore, Amartya Sen, and Satyajit Ray frequented the coffee house to discuss their ideas over a cup of coffee.

-Dakshineshwar Kaali Bari
+Dakshineswar Kaali Bari

-After breakfast and some stroll it’s time for a day trip.
-Head to Dakshineshwar Kaali Bari, one of the most revered temples in India.
+After breakfast and some stroll, it's time for a day trip.
+Head to Dakshineswar Kaali Temple, one of the most revered temples in India.
 Photography is not allowed inside the temple premises.
 You will have to leave your footwear and electronics in a secure locker outside.
-Built in Navaratna style, Dakshineshwar is an architectural treasure.
-Commissioned by Rani Rashmoni Devi in 1855, this temple is dedicated to Goddess Kali.

 It was home to priest Sri Ramakrishna Paramhansa and his wife Sarada Devi.
-He was the teacher of Swami Vivekananda and it is in this temple that he advocated the unity of all religions.
+He was the teacher of Swami Vivekananda, and it is in this temple that he advocated the unity of all religions.
 This huge complex is peaceful and vibrant at the same time, a must-visit place when you are in Kolkata.
-The best time of the year to visit Dakshineshwar is during the Kali Puja which happens at the time of Diwali in India.

 Belur Math

 Take a ferry across the river to reach Belur Math on the opposite side of Ganga.
-It was established by the world renowned spiritual leader Swami Vivekananda.
+It was established by the world-renowned spiritual leader Swami Vivekananda.
 He formed the group Ramakrishna Mission, a group of monks dedicated to the service of humanity.
-The temple of Belur Math is an architectural amalgamation of religions across the world, symbolizing unity in diversity.

-Swami Vivekananda spent years as a wondering monk with his fellow brothers serving the poor and sick people all over India, before he formed Belur Math.
-It is home to the monks of Ramakrishna Mission which conducts humanitarian work in India and abroad.
-Durga Puja is the most prominent religious celebration in Belur Math.
 Along with Hindu festivities, Belur Math also celebrates Buddha Jayanti and Christmas Eve.
 Watch the sunset at the Ganga-ghats and return to the temple to experience the mesmerizing evening “aarti”.

 This marks the end of our 3-day tour of Kolkata on a spiritual high.
 This is the best that I can fit realistically into a 3-day Kolkata itinerary, although there are many more places to explore.